A helmet that has been dropped or involved in an accident won't protect you the way it should – even if it looks fine.

 Still pained by the thought of springing for a new car seat?
 Just remember that a new seat will include all of the latest safety features, so this is one time when buying new means getting more.

-Used mattresses come pre-loaded with dust mites, dander and other things that you probably don't want to think about and may even be allergic too.
-They also have an average lifespan of just five to seven years.
+Mattresses have an average lifespan of just five to seven years.
+You might just end up with one that no longer provides proper support and comfort.
+They also come pre-loaded with dust mites, dander and other things that you probably don't want to think about – and may even be allergic too.

 To save money on a mattress, buy new; then, flip and rotate your mattress as often as the manufacturer recommends.
 It's an easy way to get a couple of extra years out of your purchase.